LYNN HORAN

 Diverse clients:

-Corporate executives, healthcare professionals, teachers, clergy, community builders, artists
+Corporate and care-giving professionals, teachers, clergy, community builders, artists

 Women-centered holistic approach: